codurance/site/careers/apprentice.md

 An apprenticeship under Codurance is a process of learning.
 Guided by a dedicated mentor, you will hone the skills that are absolutely essential for a software craftsman.

 Different people have different abilities.
-You're probably quite experienced in some facets of software development, but have little exposure in others.
+You might be new to software development, or you might already have some experience.
 As part of your apprenticeship, you'll learn:

-  * the intricacies in **crafting code** that is simple, clean, maintainable and easy to reason about
+  * how to **craft code** that is simple, clean, maintainable and easy to reason about
-  * how to orient your **software design** around business domains
+  * how to orient your **software design** around goals
   * **confidence** in your code that comes from applying Extreme Programming practices
-  * software development **methodologies** that facilitate craftsmanship, including Agile and Lean
+  * software development **methodologies**, including Agile and Lean
   * **paradigms** and **design patterns** we apply to our code to clarify its intent
   * the mentality behind **Test-Driven Development** and how we test our code
   * the full **development lifecycle**, from your first print statement to a full system living in a production environment
   * **speaking** and **negotiating** skills, to allow you to convey your ideas about how to approach a solution
   * **tools** and **libraries** that help us become better at our craft

 You won't be doing this alone.
 Your mentor will take responsibility for helping you grow and pushing your boundaries.
-What you learn, though, is really **up to you**: you'll decide what you'd like to focus upon and how you'd like to approach it.
+What you learn, though, is really up to you: you'll decide what you'd like to focus upon and how you'd like to approach it.

 ### How long is an apprenticeship, and what happens afterwards?